xhubio/nanook-website/docs/tutorials/createEquivalenceClassTable.md

 # Iterate over the 'password2' field

-The following procedure depends on how the application reacts.
-Will it first proof that the password2 is different to the first password field or does it first do the same checks as for the first password.
+The following procedure depends on how the application works.
+Will it first validate that password2 is different to the first password field or does it first do the same checks as for the first password input?

-In this example we do the full iteration of all the classes also for password2.
+In this example, we do the full iteration of all the classes for password2 as well.
 Take the valid class of 'password' and create a test case for all the error cases of 'password2'